A Selection of Educational Resources

 Below are short explanations and links to a range of * * FREE * * educational content offered by The Office of Rabbi Sacks.
 Obviously there is a huge amount of content on this website, including many articles, videos, shiurim and other resources which you can find through your own searching.
 But here are a few highlights to get you started!
 If you have a specific request or question you would like to ask us, or if you are looking for something specific and cannot find what you need, please email us here and we will do our best to help you out.
 If you want to subscribe to our free mailing list, you can do so here.

 Each week, Rabbi Sacks writes a commentary essay to the weekly parsha (Torah portion).
 The multi-year series is called Covenant & Conversation because for Rabbi Sacks, this is the essence of what Torah learning is – throughout the ages and for us now.
 The text of Torah is our covenant with God; the interpretation of this text has been the subject of an ongoing conversation that began at Sinai and has never ceased.
 Covenant & Conversation is sponsored by The Wohl Foundation.
-You can read and download the latest Covenant & Conversation essay, or explore the archive, here.
+As well as the latest essays, you can also access the Covenant & Conversation archive.

 Covenant & Conversation: Family Edition